 The Division of Trauma/Critical Care has been organized to provide continuous care for the critically injured and seriously ill surgical patient and maximum educational benefits for the surgical house staff.

-Six surgical attendings who have a special interest in the care of the trauma patients currently staff the trauma service.
+Ten surgical attendings who have a special interest in the care of the trauma patients currently staff the trauma service.
 All of these faculty are fellowship-trained in trauma and surgical critical care.
 Residents on the trauma service include a senior resident, mid-level residents, and a first year resident.
-Mid-level providers are also a part of the service.
+Advanced practice providers are also a part of the service.
 Mid-level residents also spend three months on the surgical critical care service.
 There is an active educational program in trauma including multidisciplinary trauma conferences.
 Research in the basic science and clinical aspects of trauma and critical care is ongoing.

 The Vascular and Endovascular Surgery Division is staffed by five full-time vascular surgeons.
 In addition, it has a full service noninvasive vascular laboratory.
 Over 800 major vascular cases are performed each year, in addition to 1300 endovascular procedures performed in a dedicated endovascular suite.
 The case mix includes peripheral arterial, carotid, aortic, renovascular, vascular access, and venous disease.
 Forty-five to 50 kidney transplants are performed each year.